Required Minimum Distribution Facts All Retirees Need to Know Now

 No. 5: Secure 2.0 Increases Catch-Up Contributions

-Starting January 1, 2025, individuals ages 60 to 63 can make enhanced catch-up contributions up to $11,250 a year to a workplace plan, replacing the standard catch-up limit.
-The catch-up amount for people ages 50 and older is $7,500, but do go over that with a financial advisor.
+Starting January 1, 2025, individuals ages 60 to 63 can make enhanced “super” catch-up contributions of up to $11,250 a year to a qualifying workplace plan.
+This amount replaces, rather than supplements, the standard catch-up limit, which itself increased from $7,500 to $8,000 in 2026 for workers age 50 and older.
+Coordinating those figures with a financial advisor is worthwhile, since plan sponsors are not required to offer the super catch-up option.

-In addition, if you earn more than $150,000 in the prior calendar year, all catch-up contributions to a workplace plan at age 50 or older will need to be made to a Roth account in after-tax dollars.
-Individuals earning $150,000 or less, adjusted for inflation going forward, will be exempt from the Roth requirement.
+Beginning in 2026, a new Roth catch-up requirement also takes effect.
+If you earned more than $150,000 in the prior calendar year, all catch-up contributions to a workplace plan at age 50 or older must now be made to a Roth account in after-tax dollars.
+Workers earning $150,000 or less, adjusted for inflation going forward, remain exempt from the Roth requirement.
+If your employer’s plan does not currently offer Roth contributions, that limitation could affect your ability to make any catch-up contributions at all, so checking with your plan administrator is a practical first step.

 No. 6: Neutralize the RMD Tax Shock with a QCD

-Because RMDs from traditional accounts are taxed as ordinary income, they can inadvertently push you into a higher tax bracket or increase your Medicare premium exposure.
-If you do not need the RMD income for living expenses, you can utilize a Qualified Charitable Distribution (QCD).
-If you are age 70½ or older, you can transfer up to $111,000 directly from your IRA to an eligible charity.
-This transfer satisfies your annual RMD obligation either partially or entirely, and the distributed amount is completely excluded from your adjusted gross income.
-Furthermore, SECURE 2.0 allows a one-time gift of up to $55,000 of your QCD limit to be used to fund a Charitable Remainder Trust or a Charitable Gift Annuity.
+Because RMDs from traditional accounts are taxed as ordinary income, they can push you into a higher tax bracket or increase your Medicare premium exposure.
+If you do not need the RMD income for living expenses, a Qualified Charitable Distribution (QCD) offers a powerful alternative.
+Anyone age 70.5 or older can transfer up to $111,000 directly from an IRA to an eligible charity in 2026.
+That transfer satisfies your annual RMD obligation, either in full or in part, and the distributed amount is excluded entirely from your adjusted gross income.

 Photo of Ian Cooper